 It’s easy to get bored with traditional heavy bag workouts.
-The key is finding new ways to keep your workouts purposeful, focused and at the proper intensity.
+The key is finding new ways to keep your Workout for Fighters purposeful, focused and at the proper intensity.
 One way that I mix things up is by separating each round on the bag by purpose.
-In today’s video, I’ll walk you through what Im talking about and you’ll see how I use the heavy bag to practice fundamentals, while getting a great workout.
+In today’s video, I’ll walk you through what Im talking about and you’ll see how I use the heavy bag to practice fundamentals, while getting a great Workout for Fighters.

 Heavy Bag Workout for MMA

 Practicing the fundamentals…working on good technical strikes, but not really focused on output.

 Adding some new shots, but not really worried about speed or power.

 Round 3: Focus on Speed and Output